davidrobertregan/interview-demos/README.md

-# Quick Base Front End Craft Demo
+# From the candidate

-## You can find the [candidate's readme](./form-builder-app/README.md) in form-builder-app directory
+## You can find [my readme](./ui/form-builder-app/README.md) in ui/form-builder-app
-To get the app running:
+### To get the app running:
-  - cd into form-builder-app
+- cd into ui/form-builder-app
 - run npm install
 - run npm start

+Original instructions are below

+# Quick Base Front End Craft Demo

 ## General Description

 The purpose of the craft demo is to give us a jumping off point for discussion